rdevaul/yapCAD/README.md

     >>> [0, -5]

 ### pure geometry
+Pure geometric elements in **yapCAD** form the basis for computational geometry operations.
+Pure geometry can also be drawn, of course &mdash; see **drawable geometry** below.

+In general, **yapCAD** pure geometry supports the operations of parametric sampling, intersection calculation, "unsampling" (going from a point on the figure to the sampling parameter that would produce it), and bounding box calculation.  **yapCAD** geometry is based on projective or homogeneous coordinates, thus supporting generalized affine transformations;  See the discussion in **architecture**, below.

-Pure geometry includes vectors, points, lines, and polygons.
+Pure geometry includes (among other elements) vectors, points, lines, and multi-segment polylines.
 A vector is a list of exactly four numbers, each of which is a float or integer.
-A point is a vector that lies in a w>0 hyperplane; Points are used to represent coordinates in yapCAD geometry.
-A line is a list of two points, and a polygon a list of 3 or more.
+A point is a vector that lies in a w > 0 hyperplane; Points are used to represent coordinates in **yapCAD** geometry.
+A line is a list of two points, and a polyline is a list of 3 or more points.

 Pure geometry also includes arcs.
 An arc is a list of a point and a vector, followed optionally by another point.
 The first list element is the center of the arc, the second is a vector in the w=-1 hyperplane whose first three elements are the scalar parameters `[r, s, e]`: the radius, the start angle in degrees, and the end angle in degrees.
 The third element (if it exists) is the normal for the plane of the arc, which is assumed to be `[0, 0, 1]` (the x-y plane) if it is not specified.

+Simple multi-vertex polylines are represented by lists of points.
+If the last point is the same as the first, the polyline figure is closed.
+Closed coplanar polylines may be interpreted as polygons.
+Like other elements of pure geometry, polylines are subject to sampling.

-Pure geometry also includes instances of the Polyline and Polygon class.
-Instances of these classes are used for representing multi-figure drawing elements with C0 continuity.
-They differ from the point-list-based `poly()` representation in that the elements of a Polyline or Polygon can include lines and arcs as well as points.
-These elements need not be contiguous, as successive elements will be automatically joined by lines.
-Polygons are special in that they are closed, and that full circle elements are interpreted as "rounded corners," with the actual span of the arc calculated after tangent lines are drawn.
+Pure geometry also includes instances of the `Polyline` and `Polygon` class.
+Instances of these classes are used for representing multi-figure drawing elements in an XY plane with C0 continuity.
+They differ from the point-list-based `poly()` representation in that the elements of a `Polyline` or `Polygon` can include lines and arcs as well as points.
+These elements need not be contiguous, as successive elements will be computationally joined by straight lines.  `Polygons` are special in that they are always closed, and that full circle elements are interpreted as "rounded corners," with the actual span of the arc calculated after tangent lines are drawn.

+Pure geometry also includes geometry lists, which is to say a list of zero or more elements of **yapCAD** pure geometry.
+Many **yapCAD** computational geometry functions return either geometry elements or geometry lists.

 ### drawable geometry

-The idea is that you will do your computational geometry with "pure" geometry, and then generate rendered previews or output with one or more Drawable instances.
+The idea is that you will do your computational geometry with "pure" geometry, and then generate rendered previews or output with one or more `Drawable` instances.

-Drawable instances in yapCAD are instances of subclasses of `Drawable`, which at present include `ezdxfDrawable`, a class for producing DXF renderinsgs using the awesome `ezdxf` package.
+In **yapCAD**, geometry is rendered with instances of subclasses of `Drawable`, which at present include `ezdxfDrawable`, a class for producing DXF renderinsgs using the awesome `ezdxf` package.